 In Normal mode the oscilloscope must fill the pre-trigger buffer with data before it will begin searching for a trigger event.
-The trigger mode indicator on the status line flashes to indicate the oscilloscope is filling the pre-trigger buffer.
+The trigger mode indicator on the status line flashes Trig'd? to indicate the oscilloscope is filling the pre-trigger buffer.
 While searching for the trigger, the oscilloscope overflows the pre-trigger buffer; the first data put into the buffer is the first pushed out (FIFO).

 When the trigger event is found, the oscilloscope will fill the post-trigger buffer and display the acquisition memory.
+The trigger mode indicator on the status line indicates Trig'd (not flashing).
 If the acquisition was initiated by Run/Stop, the process repeats.
 If the acquisition was initiated by pressing Single, then the acquisition stops and you can Pan and Zoom the waveform.